ryanfb/cryptosystem.org/_posts/2009-09-04-using-matlab-for-numerical-solutions-to-the-discrete-poisson-equation.markdown

     laplacian = del2(u)*4;

-Which should correspond to [latex]g[/latex] (with, of course, border discrepancies).
+Which should correspond to <span class="latex">$g$</span> (with, of course, border discrepancies).
 There is, perhaps, some entirely built-in way of doing all this, hidden somewhere in the terse documentation.